zertrin/duplicity-backup/README.md

 This means the following:

-* You need to install and configure duplicity before using duplicity-backup.sh
+* You need to install and configure duplicity BEFORE using duplicity-backup.sh
 * [The official documentation of duplicity](http://duplicity.nongnu.org/duplicity.1.html) is relevant to duplicity-backup.sh too.
 Virtually any option supported by duplicity can be specified in the config file of duplicity-backup.sh.
 See the `STATIC_OPTIONS`, `CLEAN_UP_TYPE` and `CLEAN_UP_VARIABLE` parameters in particular.
-* Before asking something about duplicity-backup.sh, ensure that your question isn’t actually concerning duplicity ;)
+* Before asking something about duplicity-backup.sh, ensure that your question isn’t actually concerning duplicity ;) First, make sure you can perform a backup with duplicity without using this script.
+If you can't make the backup work with duplicity alone, the problem is probably concerning duplicity and not this script.
+If you manage to make a backup with duplicity alone but not with this script, then there is probably a problem with duplicity-backup.sh.
 * In particular, to the question "_Does duplicity-backup.sh support the backend XXX_" (with XXX being for example Amazon Glacier), the answer is always the same: "_duplicity-backup.sh uses duplicity, so ask the developers of duplicity ;) Once it's in duplicity, it's automatically available to duplicity-backup.sh_"

 ## Contributing

-Latest version of the code is available at https://github.com/zertrin/duplicity-backup
+Latest version of the code is available at https://github.com/zertrin/duplicity-backup in the `master` branch.

 Pull requests are welcome!
 However please **always use individual feature branches for each pull request**.
-I don't accept pull requests from master branches.
+I may not accept a pull request from a master branch.

 More information about this script is available at https://zertrin.org/projects/duplicity-backup/